 EAB generally attacks the top of the tree first and then moves down the trunk.
 In the top of the tree generally we are looking for large dead sections poking out of the top and an increase in bird activity (especially woodpeckers- they loove EAB).
 In addition there could also be an increased number of smaller shoots coming off different places on the trunk.
-The telltale sign for EAB is a small D-Shaped exit hole from the pest.
+The telltale sign for EAB is a small D-Shaped exit hole from the pest in the bark.
 The hole is very distinct from those that other pests make.

 Should I be treating now?

 Yes!
 If you have an ash tree that you love or care for now is the time to get a protection plan in place.
 EAB is knocking at Charlotte's door!!!